ffuf/ffuf/README.md

   -ac              Automatically calibrate filtering options (default: false) -acc             Custom auto-calibration string.
 Can be used multiple times.
-Implies -ac -c               Colorize output. (default: false) -maxtime         Maximum running time in seconds for the entire process. (default: 0) -maxtime-job     Maximum running time in seconds per job. (default: 0) -p               Seconds of `delay` between requests, or a range of random delay.
-For example "0.1" or "0.1-2.0" -s               Do not print additional information (silent mode) (default: false) -sa              Stop on all error cases.
+Implies -ac -c               Colorize output. (default: false) -maxtime         Maximum running time in seconds for entire process. (default: 0) -maxtime-job     Maximum running time in seconds per job. (default: 0) -p               Seconds of `delay` between requests, or a range of random delay.
+For example "0.1" or "0.1-2.0" -rate            Rate of requests per second (default: 0) -s               Do not print additional information (silent mode) (default: false) -sa              Stop on all error cases.
 Implies -sf and -se. (default: false) -se              Stop on spurious errors (default: false)